 Configure the final destination

 - The very last page of the multi-page form does not go to another URL.
 In this example, the standard confirmation message has been customized to include a link back to the homepage.
-You could also direct the end-user directly to a confirmation webpage on the Destination and Triggers screen.
+You could also direct the end-user directly to a confirmation webpage on the Destination and Emails screen.

 You can now deploy each of the DataPages to their respective web pages.